Breakfast

 • Preheat your oven to 350°F (175°C) and line a muffin tin with paper liners.

-• In a large bowl, whisk together the all-purpose flour, whole wheat flour, baking soda, cinnamon, and salt.
+• In a large bowl, mix all-purpose and whole wheat flour, baking soda, baking powder, cinnamon, and salt.

-• In another bowl, mix granulated sugar, brown sugar, and vegetable oil until well combined.
+• In another bowl, whisk together brown sugar, eggs, vegetable oil, and vanilla extract until combined.

-• Gradually fold the dry ingredients into the wet mixture until just combined.
+• Gradually fold the dry ingredients into the wet ingredients until just combined.

-• Evenly distribute the batter into the prepared muffin tin, filling each liner about ¾ full.
+• Spoon the batter into the prepared muffin tin, filling each cup about 2/3 full.

-• Bake in the preheated oven for 20-25 minutes, or until a toothpick comes out clean.
+• Bake in the preheated oven for 20-25 minutes, or until a toothpick inserted comes out clean.

 Nutrition